aliason/100-proj/README.md

 # Research Project: Analysis of Fertility Rates

 ## Project description:
 This repository contains the code for the final course project of PSTAT 100 (Data Science Concepts & Analysis) at the University of California, Santa Barbara taken in Spring 2023.
-Students practice the data science life cycle by conducting in-depth analysis on a research topic of their choosing, demonstrating key course concepts such as prediction, principles of measurement, missing data, and notions of causality.
+Students practice the data science lifecycle on a research topic of their choosing, demonstrating key course concepts such as inference and prediction, principles of measurement, missing data, and notions of causality.

-My project investigates the decline in fertility rates across select developed nations in 2018 and seeks to identify the key predictors of this trend.
-To this end, I will analyze relationships between gender, country, and world development indicators and implement multiple techniques to quantify their effect on total fertility rates.
-I will be pulling data from multiple official sources and using scientific computing tools in Python to facilitate my analysis.
+My project examines the decline in fertility rates across select developed nations in 2018 and seeks to quantify the contribution of gender, country, and world development indicators to total fertility rates.
+I will be conducting in-depth analysis of fertility data in Python and implementing multiple techniques to address my research questions.

 ## Problem statement
 Over the late 50 years, the global fertility rate has halved.
 Modernization and technological advancements were coupled with a stark decline in fertility rates and accelerated population growth, which was predicted to come to an end as total fertility rates – measured as the average number of children per woman – continue to fall.
 As of 2021, the global fertility rate is 1.66 and falling.